Madis0/OneBar/README.md

 * Resistance - no bar, **+⛨number%** or **+rnumber%** where number is the [effect level multiplier](https://minecraft.gamepedia.com/Resistance#Effect)²
 * Fire Resistance - no bar, **-~🔥number×~** or **-~bnumber×~** where number is a rough damage multiplier (1× - burning, 2× - burning in fire, 4× - burning in lava)²
 * Water Breathing/Conduit Power - blue bar, **-~⭘number~** or **-~anumber~**, number is usually zero and bar hidden unless you got water breathing _within_ water²
+* Held food restored hunger bar - green (exact/less) or orange (wasted) bar on top of hunger bar where number is the resulting hunger (negative if wasted; feature similar to AppleSkin)

 #### Negative (right-to-left)